seanelliott86/focus-faux-pas/README.md

 ## How to Use

+To install the bookmarklet go to: [https://seanelliott86.github.io/focus-faux-pas/](https://seanelliott86.github.io/focus-faux-pas/)

 Simply drag and drop the bookmarklet provided into your browser's bookmarks bar.
-Then, when you're on a webpage, click the bookmarklet to activate Focus Faux Pas and start analyzing the focus appearance of elements.
+Then, when you're on a webpage, click the bookmarklet to activate Focus Faux Pas and see the results!

+To remove the results refresh your page.

 ## Why did I create this?